2006 All-Ireland Senior Hurling Championship: Teams

+General information

+Twelve counties will compete in the All-Ireland Senior Hurling Championship: one team in the Connacht Senior Hurling Championship, six teams in the Leinster Senior Hurling Championship and five teams in the Munster Senior Hurling Championship.

 Overview

 Twelve teams participated in hurling's top tier in 2006.

 For the first time since 1983, the Ulster champions were not represented in the wider All-Ireland series of games.
 Antrim, in spite of being Ulster champions in 2005, subsequently lost all of their All-Ireland qualifier games and were relegated to the Christy Ring Cup after being beaten by Offaly and Laois in the relegation play-offs.